xTwo56/coinswap/README.md

 Extensive functional testing to simulate various edge cases of the protocol, is covered.
 The [functional tests](./tests/) spawns a toy marketplace in Bitcoin regetst and plays out various protocol situation.
 Functional test logs are a good way to look at simulations of various edge cases in the protocol, and how the taker and makers recover from failed swaps.

-The bitcoin binary used for testing is included [here](./bin/bitcoind).

-### 💡 Tip

-Replace the `bitcoind` binary to run the tests with your custom bitcoind build.

 Each test in the [tests](./tests/) folder covers a different edge-case situation and demonstrates how the taker and makers recover from various types of swap failures.